 My CV is available here and details on my research can be found here.

-If you want to get in touch with me, please see my contact info.
+If you want to get in touch with me, please see link for additional contact information.